Z PEG0 Cis

 *Note about rope twisting:

-Hold the ends of three pieces of yarn – each cut about 3 feet in length – together.
+Hold the ends of three pieces of yarn – each cut about 3 feet long – together.
 Put one end in each hand.
 While one hand holds the yarn, the other hand starts to twist it by turning the pieces in a clockwise or counterclockwise fashion.
-Make sure to always keep tension on the yarn or it won’t work.
+Make sure to always keep tension on the yarn, or it won’t work.
 Twist it very tight.
-Then, in order to keep tension, grab the twisted yarn in the middle with your lips while you pull the six loose ends together in front of you.
+Then, to keep tension, grab the twisted yarn in the middle with your lips while you pull the six loose ends together in front of you.
 Keep the six strands in one hand and use the other hand to retrieve the folded portion of the yarn out of your lips.
-Then, release the tension by letting go of the folded end and keep tight hold of the six loose ends.
-Rub your hand up and down the braid that forms, and the kids will be amazed!
+Then, the tension can be released by letting go of the folded end and keeping a tight hold of the six loose ends.
+Rub your hand up and down the braid that forms and the kids will be amazed!
 If you wish to keep the braid, tie a knot on the end with the loose strands.